 Kittens get no vaccine until seven weeks (Panleukopenia issues), a booster at nine weeks, then ship at 10 weeks.
 We can ship with one FvRCP 3-way in, but we do not like to.
 All should be completed at least one week before they leave to give the kitten/puppy time to respond and allow their protection to build up.
 The veterinarian at the other end is going to vaccinate the baby so ask them to in the puppy/kitten pack and plan for it in your series.

-DEHYDRATIONWhen the shipping date is known, put electrolytes in the water 3 days before and during shipping.
+DehydrationWhen the shipping date is known, put electrolytes in the water three days before and during shipping.
 Re-Sorb is easy to use and is also easy to clean out of the water bottle or bowl.
 Use one packet per gallon of water as the only water source.
 Puppies and kittens will drink it over the fresh water if given the option.
 Re-Sorb comes in a double pouch – one smaller with electrolytes and a larger with Dextrose.
-Take an 8 oz water bottle, put 1 tsp of electrolytes and 2 tsp of the larger dextrose in, and send with owners to mix 50/50 with water until gone.
+Take an eight oz water bottle, put one tsp of electrolytes and two tsp of the larger dextrose in, and send with owners to mix 50/50 with water until gone.
 That will help with car shipping.
 It is also beneficial to send Re-Sorb packets in the puppy pack and tell new owners to mix in one gallon of water for puppy Gatorade – and to use in water bowl until gone.

 Probiotic is difficult to quantify when used on a healthy puppy.
 We know the probiotic bacteria we are feeding are replaced within three days with normal gut bacteria.
 With cases of diarrhea, this is good as probiotic bacteria will take up space occupied by bad bacteria, until normal flora can take over.
 After shipping stress, it is helpful to give a probiotic to counter tummy upset.
 With kittens or puppies, three days on Doc Roy's® GI Synbiotics, Probios® powder on the food, or giving GI Synbiotics gel directly will reset the gut and stop common shipping diarrhea.
 GI Synbiotics or Probios powder, along with Re-Sorb electrolytes after shipping, will help with diarrhea prevention.
 The goal is to keep them on food.